Multicam in Final Cut Pro X is an amazing feature. Its simplicity allows any editor to sync and setup a multiple camera job with ease.

 6. Sync clips already in the timeline

 If you shoot double system sound, or multiple cameras, your first step is synchronizing your clips in a Multicam Clip.
-However you sometimes you may find yourself needing to sync clips after the fact, and sure enough the Multicam Angle Editor can help you out.
+However sometimes you may find yourself needing to sync clips after the fact, and sure enough, the Multicam Angle Editor can help you out.